24th January 2020.

 Department, Kanyakumari, scheduled on 24th to 26th

 January 2020.
-Our next destination after Vattakottai Fort, was Kurathiyarai
+Our next destination after Vattakottai Fort was Kurathiyarai

 in Azhagiapandiapuram Panchayat on Nagercoil to Kadukkarai Road.
-The path leading to the cave was cleared by
+The path leading to the cave was cleared by the Panchayat board personnel, exclusively for our visit.
+The same place, Kurathiyarai, was visited once again from 16th to 18th May 2025

 Kurathiyarai is a rock-cut cave Temple dedicated to

 Vishnu.
-The cave is excavated on the south side slope of the hillock.
+The cave is excavated on the south slope of the hillock.
 The single cave measures 0.95 meters wide and 1.77 meters

 high.
 The entrance is 80 cm wide and 1.30 meters high.
 Two pilasters are shown

 Yagnopaveetha, and vasthiram below his waist.
-While the upper hand holds the Conch and Chakra, the lower hand is in
+While the upper hand holds the Shankha /Conch and Chakra, the lower hand is in kadi (ooru) hastham, and the left hand is folded.
+It is

 believed that this rock-cut cave temple belongs to the early 8th Century